Georgia Opiate Addiction Treatment

-- A person takes doses of medication that are well over the prescribed amount
+- Taking doses of medication that are well over the prescribed amount

-- A person takes medication that does was not prescribed to them
+- Taking medication that was not prescribed to them

-- A person mixes medication with another substance to exaggerates the opiate’s effects
+- Mixing medication with another substance to exaggerates the opiate’s effects

-- A person loses their job because they prioritize drug use
+- Losing their job because they prioritize drug use

-- A person develops financial issues due to compulsive spending habits
+- Developing financial issues due to compulsive spending habits

-- A person incurs criminal charges for illegal possession of painkillers
+- Incurring criminal charges for illegal possession of painkillers

-- A person’s relationship with friends, family members, and romantic partners begins to suffer
+- Damaging relationship with friends, family members, and romantic partners due to opiate use

 Unfortunately, opiate overdoses are quite common due to taking too much of one substance or combining multiple substances, especially opiates with other central nervous system depressants or alcohol.